Skip to main content

 At Energy Swing Windows, we’ve helped hundreds of Pittsburgh homeowners understand which vinyl window problems are a quick DIY fix, and which ones might mean it’s time for a full replacement.

-What Causes Damage to Vinyl Window Frames?
+What Causes Cracks or Warping in Vinyl Window Frames?

 Let’s start with the “why.”
 Before you can fix a damaged vinyl window frame, it helps to understand what may have caused the issue.